hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

 ##### Using Wifi

 Nothing more needs to be done here.
 The above steps have already setup the DHCP and DNS server for wifi.
-At this point, you can ssh directly into the access node, or into any of the other nodes.
+At this point, you can ssh directly into any of the Pis from your wifi, if you know their IP addresses.
 However, internet connection won't work on any node other than access node.

 ##### Using USB to ethernet dongle